bioidiap/bob.learn.boosting/README.rst

 User Guide
 ----------

-This section explains how to use the package in order to: a) test the MNIST dataset for binary clssification
+This section explains how to use the package in order to: a) test the MNIST dataset for binary classification
 b) test the dataset for multi class classification.

-a) The following command will run a single binary test for the digits specified and display the classifcation accuracy on the console:
+a) The following command will run a single binary test for the digits specified and display the classification accuracy on the console:

   $ ./bin/mnist_binary_one.py